kantega/kson/readme.md

 You say that nothing is simpler than the automatic conversion done by jackson?
 Then I am convinced that your application is either _stringly typed_ or infected with annotation hell.
 Or you use stringly typed DTOs to provide for the mapping to and from your domain model.
-Adding a converter for you Money and Measurements librarires is also trivial I presume?
+Adding a converter for you Money and Measurements libraries is also trivial I presume?

 Let's see how simple this can be with Kson.
 We start by looking at decoding from json:
 ```java